Conservative talk radio

 Conservative talk radio is a talk radio format in the United States and other countries devoted to expressing conservative viewpoints of issues, as opposed to progressive talk radio.
-The definition of conservative talk is generally broad enough that libertarian talk show hosts are also included in the definition.
+The definition of conservative talk is generally broad enough that libertarian talk show hosts are also included.
 The format has become the dominant form of talk radio in the United States since the 1987 abolition of the fairness doctrine.

 In the United States, the format has included personalities such as Rush Limbaugh, Mark Levin, Glenn Beck, Ben Shapiro, Sean Hannity, Charlie Kirk, Michael Savage, Larry Elder, Dennis Prager, Jim Quinn, Lars Larson, Joe Pags, Bill O'Reilly, Laura Ingraham, Michael Medved, Oliver North, Dan Bongino, Ken Matthews, and Jerry Doyle.

 History

 Early years

 Notable early conservatives in talk radio ranged from commentators such as Paul Harvey and Fulton Lewis (later succeeded by Lewis's son, Fulton Lewis III) to long-form shows hosted by Clarence Manion, Bob Grant, Alan Burke, Barry Farber and Joe Pyne.
 Because of the Fairness Doctrine, a Federal Communications Commission (FCC) policy requiring controversial viewpoints to be balanced by opposing opinions on air, conservative talk did not have the dominance it gained in later years, and liberal hosts were as common on radio as conservative ones.
 Furthermore, the threat of the Fairness Doctrine discouraged many radio stations from hiring controversial hosts.

 By the 1980s, AM radio was in severe decline.
 Top 40 radio had already migrated to the higher fidelity of FM, and the few remaining AM formats, particularly country music, were headed in the same direction or, in the case of formats such as MOR, falling out of favor entirely.
 Talk radio, not needing the high fidelity required for music, became an attractive format for AM radio station operators.
 However, in order to capitalize on this, operators needed compelling content.